-- 1. The proposed institution of study must be accredited by one of the following regional accrediting agencies and offer courses equivalent to those at JCSU: - Middle States Association of Colleges and Schools - New England Association of Schools and Colleges - North Central Association of Colleges and Schools - Northwest Association of Schools and of Colleges and Universities - Southern Association of Colleges and Schools - Western Association of Schools and Colleges - Transnational Association of Christian Colleges and Schools - American Bar Association - 2.
-The student must secure approval of transfer credit in writing from instructors, advisors, Department Chairs, and the Office of the Registrar by obtaining the proper signature on a Transfer of Credit form before enrolling in the course.
-The form can be obtained on the JCSU Web Portal, and after being properly executed, should be returned to the Office of the Registrar.
-Elective credits may be awarded for certain courses that do not correspond to any offered at JCSU, provided approval is first received from the appropriate Department Chair.

-- 3. Approved courses in which the student receives a grade of C or better are transferable.
+1. The proposed institution of study must be accredited by one of the following regional accrediting organizations and TRACS and offer courses equivalent to those at JCSU:

+- Accrediting Commission for Community and Junior Colleges (ACCJC) - Higher Learning Commission (HLC) - Middle States Commission on Higher Education (MSCHE) - · New England Commission on Higher Education (NECHE) - · Northwest Commission on Colleges and Universities (NWCCU) - · Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) - · WASC Senior College and University Commission (WSCUC) - · Transnational Association of Christian Colleges and Schools (TRACS)

+The student must secure approval of transfer credit in writing from instructors, advisors, Chairs of the Departments at JCSU, and the Office of the Registrar by obtaining the proper signature on a Transfer of Credit form before enrolling in the course.
+The form can be obtained from the Office of the Registrar and, after being properly executed, should be returned there.
+Elective credits may be received for certain courses that do not correspond to any offered at JCSU, provided approval is first received from the appropriate Department Chair and Registrar.
+Approved courses in which the student receives a grade of C or better are transferable.
 Quality points and grades are not transferable; credit hours are transferable.
-Credit will not be accepted for courses where a grade below C was earned. - 4.
-Typically, no more than 15 hours may be transferred during a given semester. - 5.
-The maximum number of credit hours an undergraduate student may take in any consortium or transient period is fifteen.
+Credit will not be accepted for courses where a grade below C was earned.

+4. Typically, no more than 15 hours may be transferred during a given semester.

+5. The maximum number of credit hours an undergraduate student may take in any consortium or transient period is fifteen.
 If an undergraduate transfer student is approved to take course work at another university in a consortium and/or or as a transient, he or she is still required to complete a minimum of 25% of their credit hours at Johnson C. Smith University.